Eshlyn greets you

 Servants moved in quiet rhythms when the queen paused, setting down the first course, roots and microgreens shaped into a fan across a plate that looked like spun ice.
 It was beautiful but pointless.
 Starvation disguised as cuisine.

-Is she really going to wait all night before getting to the point?
+Is she really going to wait all night before getting to the fucking point?

 Eshlyn was practiced and natural.
 Surprisingly, Val kept up with relative ease, but Dent looked just as out of place as I was trying not to be.
-Even Selene, who rarely engaged in mortal ‘comforts’, moved her silverware with subtle, precise coordination, like she was reenacting a ritual meant to loosely resemble eating.
+Even Selene, who rarely engaged in 'mortal comforts’, moved her silverware with subtle, precise coordination, as if she was reenacting a ritual meant to loosely resemble eating.

 Val snorted beside me before catching himself, clearing his throat, and recovering with mock poise.
 “I concur.
 Seasonal indeed.”

 Dent coughed before clearing his throat in the same fashion.
 “To lavistry then,” he echoed, lifting his glass with theatrical solemnity.
-We clinked our glasses in unison, quiet, composed, treasonously amused.
+We clinked our glasses in unison, quiet and treasonously amused.

 “Consider it an invitation,” she continued.
 “To collaborate.
-To elevate.
+To elevate yourselves.
 After all… legacy is built on the backs of the willing as well as the able.”

 The Queen chuckled in the way that echoed her position.
 “I must admit, I’m in love with that brilliant mind of yours, and no, of course not.”